- Writing up your PhD

 I personally find it very helpful to finish a draft, and then lay it aside for a little while.
 Coming at it with fresh eyes helps me see the problems and understand the solutions much better.

-Most papers will follow a rather set pattern:
+Most papers will follow a rather set pattern or structure:

 Writing style is something that takes time to develop, and we could discuss at length.
 Your supervisor is the best person to learn writing style.
 Needless to say, your spelling and grammar need to be impeccable.
 Other variables are open to discussion.
 However, there are some pointers.